Category Archives for "Featured"

 This Year's Stock Market Losses Are Normal.
 Posted March 20, 2018 by Ben Carlson.
 The recent market correction was unusual in how swift it occurred but the magnitude of the losses shouldn't be unexpected for investors.
 Losses are part of the game when investing in the stock market.
 This piece I wrote for Bloomberg in ...

-Here’s a picture I took on my iPhone, March 24, 2018.
-This graph clearly illustrates the current market conditions of the last 3 months.
+Here’s a picture I took on my iPhone, October 26, 2018.
+This graph clearly illustrates the current market conditions.

 So how does one stay north when the market goes south?